 Liposuction Before & After Photos

-If you are interested in liposuction, we invite you to view our results gallery which features many of our Reno liposuction patient results.
+If you are interested in liposuction, we invite you to view our before-and-after photos, which feature many of our Reno liposuction patients’ results.
 If you would like to schedule a consultation with Dr. McCormack to discuss your options for body contouring, please call us at (775) 284-2020 or fill out our online contact form.

 How Much Does Liposuction Cost?